 Freycinet Peninsula Circuit Map

-Below is a GPX map that I recorded on my Garmin GPS watch.
-You can also download this GPX file by clicking the link below the map to follow on your phone or watch.
+Below is a GPX map that I generated on my Garmin GPS watch.
+You can also download this GPX file by clicking the link below.

-Here I’ll document the entire hike in the Freycinet Peninsula.
-This follows my experience on the trail and also includes photos that I hope will get you excited for the trip!
+Here I'll document the entire hike in the Freycinet Peninsula.
+This follows my experience on the trail and also includes photos that I hope will get you excited about the trip!

 The route I'm recommending begins on the Wineglass Bay Lookout track and continues down to Wineglass Bay before turning west on the Isthmus track.
 Next, the route follows Hazard's Beach south to Cooks Beach and then begins the climb up to the saddle.
 After climbing Mount Freycinet, the track turns back and leads across the saddle and up Mount Graham.
 From here, it's a steady walk across the Quartzite Ridge before a steep descent back to Wineglass Bay.
 Finally, the Peninsula Circuit forms a "figure-eight" by looping back across the Isthmus Track and then wrapping back to the car park along the Hazard's Beach Circuit track.